 Another issue with this programme is that certain parts of it appear to be contrived.
 In the first episode the skipper of one vessel asks a new crew member what experience he has of being at sea when they are already on their way to the fishing grounds!
 In other episode we see the Govenek of Landram having a hard time catching any fish.
 The narrator drives home the point that the crew will not make any money unless fish are caught.
 When the final nets of the trip are pulled in they are all full of high-value turbot and the crew will in fact get paid.
 This uplifting end to the episode happens at least three times in the series with one boat alone, leaving the viewer with the sense that some editing may have been involved to provide the narrative of several episodes.

 In subsequent episodes it becomes apparent that The Catch is utterly obsessed with new crew members who have no experience of commercial fishing being placed on the boats.
 Indeed, every episode features as least one new crew member and some episodes feature several new crew members across different boats.
 Sometimes we are given a flimsy reason why new crew members are needed, while at other times they are simply placed on board at the start of the show without any explanation.
 In one episode a young man called Travis impresses with his hard work on the Cornish fishing boat Our Miranda, while in another episode he appears in Scotland to work on the Ocean Dawn, a pair trawler.
-How and why he has travelled to the other end of the country is never explained.
+How and why he has travelled to the other end of the country to work on a completely different boat is never explained.
 Some of the new crew members do not adapt to commercial fishing at all.
 Aaron on the Our Miranda comes from a background as a ”singer, actor and dancer” and doesn’t last beyond his first trip, while a young lad called Simon on the Sylvia T comes across as a complete spoiled brat, going as far as to threaten to cut himself with a knife so that the boat he is on will have to return to port.

 At the end of the sixth episode the viewer is informed that the final two episode of The Catch will not be shown on Channel 4 but will instead be aired on More4.
 Such an unceremonious move to a digital only channel is not indicative of high viewing figures, and casts serous doubt on there ever being a second series of The Catch.

 Overall The Catch is a frustrating series.
-The production value and budget are obviously high, but the lack of clear information on the type of fishing which is being carried out leaves the viewer confused about what is happening on the boats.
+The production values and budget are obviously high, but the lack of clear information on the type of fishing which is being carried out leaves the viewer confused about what is happening on the boats.
 This confusing viewing experience is exacerbated by the new crew members who are placed on boats in every episode with zero explanation.
 Furthermore, the director/producers of the programme appear completely mesmerised by the commercial fishing industry meaning they fail to give even the briefest mention to the major issues of overfishing and environmental damage which are so relevant today.

 With the resources which went into making The Catch, and the chance it had to provide a realistic and informative view of the commercial fishing industry to a prime time mainstream TV audience, this series has to be viewed as a wasted opportunity.